 The National Farm Biosecurity Technical Manual for Egg Production establishes a minimum set of biosecurity standards applicable to all poultry producers.
 While the manual was produced with commercial producers in mind, the principles of good biosecurity apply to any poultry or bird-raising operation.

 The manual identifies what water sources are safe to be used by the Australian poultry industry, which is an important issue because contaminated water can cause disease outbreaks.

 Salmonella Risk Assessment Toolkit

 Australian Eggs have provided an online Salmonella Risk Assessment Toolkit to help egg farmers and supply chain participants identify possible risk factors in all aspects of egg production and processing, as required by food safety and regulatory authorities.

 Interim guidelines for persons working with poultry and other birds at risk of highly pathogenic avian influenza

 Maintaining sound on-farm biosecurity is very important in preventing the single biggest threat to the poultry industry’s sustainability – an outbreak of an emergency animal disease.
-For this reason, the Australian Egg Corporation works closely with governments and industry partners to keep out potentially disastrous exotic threats, such as:
+That’s why Australian Eggs works closely with governments and industry partners to keep out potentially disastrous exotic threats.